Wednesday, October 19, 2022

 At the University of California, Santa Barbara

-The Summit is planned by partners from the Community Environmental Council; the Cities of Goleta, Santa Barbara, Carpinteria, and Ventura; the County of San Luis Obispo and Santa Barbara; and the University of California, Santa Barbara, and we seek to inspire and sustain action on complex environmental and economic issues in our region.
+The summit is planned by partners from the cities of Goleta, Santa Barbara, Carpinteria, Ventura, the County of Santa Barbara, Ventura County Regional Energy Alliance, and the Community Environmental Council, and the University of California, Santa Barbara.
+We seek to inspire and sustain action on complex environmental and economic issues in our region.

 The event is Sponsored by: